thelinuxlich/smart-invariant/README.md

 - No dependency on `process.env.NODE_ENV`, the message will be sent whether NODE_ENV is production or not
 - No bundling shenanigans (removing the asserts in production, quite the contrary, we WANT to assert!)
 - Message is required and must be a string
-- Accepts a optional third argument, which is a function that will be called if the assert fails (be aware that this function won't be try-catched inside smart-invariant, you'd do it yourself in the function body).
+- Accepts a optional third argument, which is a function that will be called if the assert fails, receiving the error message as the first argument (be aware that this function won't be try-catched inside smart-invariant, you'd do it yourself in the function body).
 Example: console.log or log to Sentry

 ## Installation